10.1. Grammar Unreal or Real time

 92. She would have made progress.

-If we decide not to depend on clairvoyance, and to perceive the structure for a closed Modal frame, we do not have to ponder, if —
+If we choose the closed Modal frame, we do not have to ponder, if —

 she has made / has not made; she had made / had not made; she does make / does not make; did make / did not make progress, or will make / will not make; will have made; or even will not have made progress.

-Telling the premise could be cumbersome most of the time, so the closed Modal frame does not make us simplistic.
-We are realistic, about talk and time.
-We may only expand into more of a notional frame, further in the journey.
+Telling the premise could be cumbersome most of the time, and so the closed Modal frame does not make us simplistic: we are realistic, about talk and time.

-The frame with Modal verbs closes on the object of thought rather than any particular time extent.
+The Modal frame closes on the object of thought rather than any particular time extent.
 This is why forms many as above could be real-time premise to the closed frame in 92,

 She would have made progress.

-The real-time frame closes on any particular time extent, and opens only for the Perfect, where the time reference is not singular:
+The real-time frame closes on a time extent, and opens only for the Aspect Perfect, where the time reference is not singular:

 92b.
 Calvin Coolidge had made progress, and spoke about it.